 It is better to try and decide whether UAM is a good fit for you.
 Here are some aspects that you should pay attention to:

 - Unique Demand: Amazon is working with multiple SSPs to bring the demand to you, but it’s possible that you’re already working with the same SSPs.
 The best SSPs in the industry are already connected with many publishers through wrapper technology providers.
 So, find out how much unique demand will the UAM will bring to you.

-If you are working with a reputable partner then most of the demand in UAM may be already connected to your setup.
-But UAM will also bring unique demand from Amazon.
-The performance of the unique demand depends on your traffic but you should give UAM a try to find that out.
+If you are working with a reputable partner, then most of the demand in UAM may be already connected to your setup.
+But UAM will also bring a unique demand from Amazon.
+The performance of the unique demand depends on your traffic, but you should give UAM a try to find that out.
 In our next article, we’ll tell you how to integrate UAM with your current header bidding setup.